Give us a call if you have any questions or concerns about your water, such as cloudy or discoloured water or unusual smell or taste.

 Tauranga’s water supply is not currently fluoridated.
 In 1992 a referendum was held and over 51% of people voted to stop adding fluoride to the city’s water supply.

 Chlorine is added to the drinking water in Tauranga to ensure the safety of the water, however, most people don’t notice it.
 If chlorine can be smelt in the water coming out from your household tap, you can use a water filter to remove the taste and odour.
 Or you can keep a jug of tap water in the fridge with the lid off and this should eliminate the chlorine taste.

 Cloudy water, also known as white water, is caused by air bubbles in the water and it is completely harmless.
 It can be caused by trapped air due to work on the water mains.
+In the summer months, the warmer temperatures, combined with an increase in demand, can also cause air bubbles to form in the water.
 To check if the water is cloudy due to air, just fill a glass with cold water and allow it to stand for a couple of minutes.
 The air bubbles should disappear and clear from the bottom of the glass upwards.
 If the water doesn’t clear you should contact Council or have a plumber check this.